mdelapenya/docker-go-sdk/RELEASING.md

 - Runs `go mod tidy` to update `go.sum` files

 ### 3. Git Operations
+When `DRY_RUN=false`:
-- Commits all version changes
+- Creates a single commit with all version changes
 - Creates git tags for each module (e.g., `client/v0.1.0-alpha006`)
-- Pushes changes and tags to GitHub
+- Pushes commit and tags to GitHub

-If `DRY_RUN` is `true`, the script does not push changes and tags to the remote repository.
+When `DRY_RUN=true`:
+- **No git operations are performed**
+- Shows preview of what commit and tags would be created
+- Shows diffs of version files
+- Completely safe to run multiple times

 ### 4. Go Proxy Registration
+When `DRY_RUN=false`:
 - Triggers Go proxy to fetch new module versions
-- Makes modules immediately available for download
+- Makes modules immediately available for download via `go get`

-If `DRY_RUN` is `true`, the script does not trigger the Go proxy.
+When `DRY_RUN=true`:
+- No proxy registration occurs
+- Preview only

 ## Troubleshooting